bensonbanda/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile script will move betty file from /tmp.
-8-firstdelete script will delet betty file in /tmp/my_first_directory 9-firstdirdeletion will delete  my_first_directory in /tmp
+8-firstdelete script will delet betty file in /tmp/my_first_directory 9-firstdirdeletion will delete  my_first_directory in /tmp 10-back will change from current working directory to previous directory.